huggingface/blog/summer-at-huggingface.md

 ![Summer At Hugging Face](assets/27_summer_at_huggingface/summer_intro.gif)

-This post covers a wide range of areas our team has been working on, so don't hesitate to skip to the parts that interest you most 🤗
+This post covers a wide range of areas our team has been working on, so don't hesitate to skip to the parts that interest you the most 🤗

 1. [New Features](#new-features)
 2. [Community](#community)